Swap your home

 Before you start

-- For each household member under 18, a copy of proof of child benefit.
+- Proof of child benefit for each household member under 18.
 This can be a bank statement showing your Child Benefit payment, your name and address

 - For each household member over 18, copies of two official letters, one dated less than one month ago, the other dated more than six months ago.
 These should be on headed paper and show their name and your current address